Patronics/OctoPrint-PrinterAlerts/README.md

     * Message Type: [type](https://sciactive.com/pnotify/#demos-simple) to be used for PNotify parameters.
     * Auto Close: if enabled pop up will disappear after a period of time.

-Thanks to jneilliii for the M117PopUp plugin this was based on, you can access it at https://github.com/jneilliii/OctoPrint-M117PopUp/
+Thanks to jneilliii for the M117PopUp plugin this was heavily based on, you can access it at https://github.com/jneilliii/OctoPrint-M117PopUp/